Skip to content

 @dp.temporary_view

-Registers a TemporaryView dataset and a Flow in the GraphElementRegistry.
+Registers a TemporaryView dataset with an accompanying Flow in the active GraphElementRegistry.

 SQL